Mohanyerra2304/Hand-Written-Digit-Recognition/README.md

 # Hand-Written-Digit-Recognition
-This project implements a handwritten digit recognition system using a Convolutional Neural Network (CNN), built with TensorFlow and Keras, to classify images from the MNIST dataset.

 ## Project Overview
 The goal of this project is to accurately classify handwritten digits (0-9) from grayscale images.
 The MNIST dataset, which contains 70,000 images of handwritten digits, is used for training and evaluating the model.
 Each image is 28x28 pixels in grayscale.